Mother, Daughter Share a Bond Beyond the Biological: ADAA Membership, Opportunities, and a Path to Making a Difference

 At the Anxiety and Depression Association (ADAA), we value each and every one of our members and feel that all of them are a distinguished part of the ADAA “family”.
 But when we have members who are actually related – mother, son, father, daughter, uncle, aunt, niece, nephew (you see where we’re going here) – we can’t help but find a way to highlight not only the relationship that they have to each other but to ADAA’s work and mission.

-Members Ruth Lippin, LCSW, JD, and Rachel Lippin-Foster, LMSW embody a delightful, astute, and extremely gracious mother and daughter spirit that we consider a benefit to ADAA and the broader field of mental health clinicians.
+Members Ruth Lippin, LCSW, JD, and Rachel Lippin-Foster, LCSW embody a delightful, astute, and extremely gracious mother and daughter spirit that we consider a benefit to ADAA and the broader field of mental health clinicians.
 Ruth and Rachel spoke to ADAA about their shared career paths, ADAA membership, annual conference attendance and support, and an unconventional relationship with cockroaches and dead spiders.

 The Path to Becoming a Therapist is Paved with Many Roads